AMReX-Astro/Castro/docs_new/source/CastroVisualization.rst

 pf.field_info[‘kineng’]._units = r‘\\rm{ergs}’

-*# We can create new fields from existing ones. assumes all units are in cgs, and*
+*# We can create new fields from existing ones. ytassumes all units are in cgs, and*

 .. raw:: latex